sumerlyca/Activity_1/README.md

 # What I intended to create:

 # I created a funny meme that shows a group of people lying on the sand in different positions.
 I added the text to make it look like they’re doing contemporary dance but ended up looking sleepy.
-The humor comes from how serious contemporary dance can look, even when it just involves lying on the ground.

 # Theme: